omarkhlifi/vrtechq8-website-showcase/README.md

 ![Website Preview](screenshots/homepage.png)

-> A modern, responsive corporate website developed for **VR Tech Q8** using React, TypeScript, Vite, Tailwind CSS, and i18next.
+> An enterprise-grade, responsive website developed for **VR Tech Q8**, showcasing commercial VR simulators, immersive entertainment solutions, and global VR technology services.

 ---

-# 📖 Overview
+# 📖 Project Overview

-This project is the official website for **VR Tech Q8**, designed to showcase the company's products, solutions, and services through a clean, responsive, and multilingual user experience.

-The website emphasizes performance, scalability, and accessibility while providing customers with downloadable product brochures and an intuitive navigation experience.
+The **VR Tech Q8 Website** serves as the company's official digital platform, presenting its portfolio of VR simulators, immersive attractions, and business solutions for entertainment, education, and commercial sectors.

+Designed with a modern, responsive interface, the website provides customers with an engaging experience while highlighting the company's expertise, products, global reach, and industry solutions.

+The project was built with a focus on scalability, maintainability, multilingual support, and performance.

 > **Note**
 >
-> The source code is proprietary and owned by the company.
-This repository is intended solely to showcase the project through screenshots and technical documentation.
+> The source code is proprietary and owned by **VR Tech Q8**.
+This repository is published exclusively as a portfolio showcase containing screenshots and project documentation.

 ---